anfraz7/anyas-physics-major-advice/_pages/12-contacting-professors.md

 ### when in the application process to email professors

-If your goal is to establish a connection with a professor, then you’ll have the best chance of getting a genuine response if you email in the summer.
+You’ll have the best chance of getting a genuine response if you email in the summer.
 The people I know who did this got results ranging from no response to multiple Zoom meetings expressing sincere interest and a near-guaranteed acceptance into the school (rare).
 If you follow this route, make sure to send follow up emails later in the fall after you’ve submitted your application.

 On the other hand, I had professors that I emailed two days before submitting my applicating and even the day after submitting my application.
 In those cases, I was just trying to get my name on their radar and show the professors that I was very interested in their research.
 I was admitted by some of these professors, but full transparency I have no clue how much the emails helped.